mnfienen/HTCondorHelloWorld/README.md

 Important note: user must update `worker.sh` replacing the string `<<update_cm_IP>>` with the IP address or computer name where the MASTER is running.

 To run the example, first execute the `launch_master.sh` script.
 Then in another window launch workers as `condor_submit launch_workers.sub`.

+## timeout_test
+This simple test increments the wait time for each worker to make variable timing to test scaledown of a cluster in which HTCondor idle time is used to scale down a cluster.